akoidan/bash.conf/README.md

  - bluetooth audieo fails some time, outputting either to right or left speaker, connecting to them as to a difference devies.
 I haven't had that issue on linux.
  - auto turn on after opening a lid is great feature
  - https://apple.stackexchange.com/questions/380732/non-official-usb-c-dock-station-detects-2-external-monitors-are-a-single-one
+ - usb-c power supply is a cool thing, I bought
+ - I didn't want to buy mac because it has limited amount of interfaces (only 4 thunderbolts) but after using an adapter which I connect all the things (external mouse/keyboard/ethernet/audio/display port/power supply) it's much easier to get home an inject only a single cable, rather than 10 cables.
+ - fingerprint scanner fails a lot, my even my 400$ Xiaomi m9 has a better one (including a fact that's it's above the screen)